 Since the dawn of civilization, people have loved to complain by leaving critical reviews.
 The oldest known form of writing—cuneiform—dates back to around 3200 BCE, so naturally, the oldest known scathing review surfaced a few millennia later.

-In 1750 BC, a man named Nanni wrote a harsh complaint to a copper merchant named Ea-nasir, claiming the merchant had shorted him the amount of copper he paid for and supplied—in his opinion—poor quality copper.
+In 1750 BCE, a man named Nanni wrote a harsh complaint to a copper merchant named Ea-nasir, claiming the merchant had shorted him the amount of copper he paid for and supplied—in his opinion—poor quality copper.
 Considering cuneiform writing was a very labor-intensive task, requiring the author to carve into clay and then allow it to dry, Nanni must have really wanted to make his complaint known.

-Krisi Hora, owner of Peg Leg Vintage outside of Washington, D.C., said of her first negative review: “The first bad review you get is like your first boyfriend breaking up with you.
+Krisi Hora, owner of Peg Leg Vintage outside of Washington, D.C., said of her first critical review: “The first bad review you get is like your first boyfriend breaking up with you.
 It’s terrible.
 It’s just like, ‘Oh my God, how can they say this about your store?’
 It’s the worst thing in the world.”

-What motivates customers to leave negative reviews?
+What motivates customers to leave critical reviews?

 - To help others make good buying decisions

 - To help a business fix a problem of which they might not be aware